Environment Setup

 Starting the Package

-Now it is time to load and initiate the my_chat_app package.
+Now it is time to load and initiate the my-chat-app package.
 For this, you will use the kit start-package tool.
 Like kit build, the kit start-package tool takes an optional directory argument — the package — defaulting to the current working directory.
 It also accepts a URL: the address of the node on which to initiate the package.
 The node's URL can be input in one of two ways:

 1. If running on localhost, the port can be supplied with -p or --port,